What is Anxiety?

 Worried?
 Nervous?
 Concerned?
 Just plain stressed?
-If you are any of these than you are no stranger to anxiety, or at least feelings of anxiousness.
+If you are any of these then you are no stranger to anxiety or at least feelings of anxiousness.
 For those people who deal with more than just everyday stress, you may be suffering from an anxiety disorder.

 There are five major types of anxiety disorders:

 - Social Phobia (Social Anxiety Disorder)

 Many people suffer from anxiety, in fact, according to The Anxiety and Depression Association of America, “anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year”.